 She moved from Bedford to Truro, Nova Scotia, where she lives with her husband, son, and daughter.
 She works from a tiny office in her basement, where she throws a mean holiday party for one (here's 2013, 2014, 2015 and 2016).

-She chronicles her day-to-day parenting adventures on her blog, Laptops to Lullabies, What started as a secret place on the internet to dream about someday having children evolved into a fun online community for parents worldwide, with a focus on balancing family while working from home.
+She chronicles her day-to-day adventures on her blog, Heather's Handmade Life (formerly Laptops to Lullabies).
+What started as a secret place on the internet to dream about someday having children evolved into a fun online community for parents worldwide, with a focus on balancing family while working from home.
+It's recently taken a turn towards Heather's life as a creative mom, wife, and professional.

 Heather works with national brands and has been named one of LinkedIn's top Canadian parenting columnists.
 She is available for speaking gigs and professional development seminars on a variety of topics.
 Sometimes she makes videos and tries hard not to have a triple-chin.